discourse/discourse-air/README.md

 ![toggle dark light mode](images/toggle-dark-light-mode.webp)

-The mode toggle will be shown at the bottom of sidebar, once at least 2 color palette choices are enabled on the **Color palettes** admin page (`/admin/config/colors`).
-At least two colors need to have `Color palette can be selected by users` enabled.
+The mode toggle (image above) will be shown at the bottom of sidebar, once at least 2 color palette choices are enabled on the **Color palettes** admin page (`/admin/config/colors`).
+At least two colors need to have `Color palette can be selected by users` enabled:

 ![color palettes](images/color-palettes.webp)

-Once this is done, users should be able to choose between two color palettes as their `light` and `dark` preferences in their user preferences interface page (`/my/preferences/interface`).
+Once this is done, users should be able to choose between two color palettes as their `light` and `dark` preferences in their user preferences interface page (`/my/preferences/interface`):

 ![user interface preferences](images/user-interface-preferences.webp)